SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyview_Windsonic_Ultrasonic_Anemometer.md

 # Skyview WindSonic Ultrasonic Anemometer

-The driver is a smart-serial driver used to monitor the Skyview Windsonic Ultrasonic Anemometer device.
+The connector is a smart-serial connector used to monitor the Skyview Windsonic Ultrasonic Anemometer device.

 ## About